gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmAdminLog.md

 PS C:\>Get-AadrmAdminLog -Path "C:\Temp\AdminLog.log"
 ```

-This command generates a log that contains all the Rights Management administrative commands that have been run for your Azure Rights Management tenant.
+This command generates a log that contains all the Rights Management administrative commands that have been run for your organization's Azure Rights Management service.

 ### Example 2: Generate a log of commands for a specified time period
 ```